mr-stan-dev/snaply-flutter-plugin/README.md

 ## How to

-### Set visibility
+### Control Visibility

-By default report button is visible.
-If you need it to show/hide - use this method:
+The report button is visible by default.
+To show or hide it, use:

 ```dart
 SnaplyReporter.instance.setVisibility(false);
 ```

-### Set custom attributes
+### Add Custom Attributes

-By default Snaply gathers device & system attributes.
-But you can also add your custom attributes:
+While Snaply automatically collects device & system attributes, you can add custom attributes:

 ```dart
  SnaplyReporter.instance.setAttributes(